CloudSecurityAlliance-DataSets/dataset-public-laws-regulations-standards/country/Germany/BSI-AI-C4/criteria.md

 Additionally, it is ensured that training, validation and test data have the same shape as the data used for operation and fulfill the data quality requirements described in DQ-01.

 About the Criterion

 In case that only insufficient validation data can be used (e.g. unsplit data set is too small to train the desired model), techniques such as cross validation are applied to validate the model.

-# 6.6 Data Management Objective
+# Data Management

 1. Data acquisition for the training and operation of the AI service is done in a structured manner.

 2. A viable data management framework for the data sources relevant for development and operation of the AI service is in place.

-## DM-01 Data Management Framework Criterion
+## DM-01 Data Management Framework

 A framework is in place to provide guidance for acquisition, distribution, storage and processing of data required for development, operation and further improvement of the AI model(s) in scope of the AI service.
 This includes the assignment of tasks, responsibilities as well as rights and roles for data handling along the learning pipeline.
 The following aspects are addressed:
 - Granting and changing (provisioning) of access authorizations based on the least-privilege principle and need-to know principle;